-This work is untitled and was created by Gastón Pacheco, from Mendoza Argentina.
+This work is untitled and was created by Gastón Pacheco, working out of Mendoza Argentina.
 It's part of series of Illustration published on Behance titled Vol 3.
-The illustration is of a Fish on a hook, that's been divided into segments, the breaks of which reveal the inside of the fish.
-Including its inner skin, the spinal segments, and many amorphous tubular organs, that are beginning to float out .... and also a recently eaten fish.
+The illustration is of a Fish on that's been hooked and cut into segments from which it's organs are spilling.

-The Background is a dark sea floor, lined with the kind of crest that you'd find in a dessert.
-There's also a bit of fishing line drifting in the picture, as well as a second fish to the lower right of the image.
+The Background is a dark sea floor, lined with ocean crest.
+There's also a bit of fishing line drifting in the picture, as well as a second smaller fish to the lower right of the image.

 Colors and Patterns:

-The background sea floor is ribbed and patterned kind of like a desert.
-The segmented links of the spine are patterned and repeated, as well as the body of the fish, which is patterned like starry space with densely packed points of light.
+The segmented links of the spine are patterned and repeated, as well as the body of the fish, which is colored and patterned like starry space with densely packed points of light.
 The fishes whisker also have a stripped pattern.
 In terms of color, Gaston uses dark colors for most of the outer skin of the fish.
 Dark blues and blacks studded by white points of light to make it appear like star-filled space.
 Near the edges of the fins, the colors smoothly transition from the darker blues of the outer skin to warmer pink near the extremities.
 At the open segments where we can see the exposed inner skin and organs, the colors range from the pink of the inner skin to the pinks, purples, and reds of the floating organs.
 There are a few really subtle uses of color throughout the illustration.
 Along the fins, some contours of the fish, as well as the line attached to the hook, there's a very thin rainbow of color, that includes yellows purples and reds.

 Thematic Significance and Notes: